Looking for the short answer? The best ServiceTitan alternative depends on your revenue and operational complexity:

 3. The Integration Layer (Connect This)

 This is the glue.
-It pushes completed invoices from your custom Ops Layer to your Commodity Layer (QuickBooks) for reconciliation.
+It pushes completed invoices from your Ops Layer to your Commodity Layer (QuickBooks) for reconciliation.

 - Strategy: Automated APIs ensure data flows one way.
 Your field data remains yours, and your financial data stays clean.